jab-r/rust-nostr-relay/nip-service.md

   - ["mls", mls_group] — primary admin group scope
   - ["nip-service", "0.1.0"]
   - ["profile", profile_id] — e.g., "nip-kr/0.1.0"

+Decrypt Gating (Implementation Guidance)
+- Implementations SHOULD NOT attempt to decrypt every MLS group message (kind 445).
+- Membership-first gating: Attempt decrypt ONLY if the service-member MLS client has the group loaded in memory (e.g., has_group(client, user_id, group_id)).
+This is the primary condition.
+Registry flags are advisory for ops/UX and MUST NOT be treated as authorization.
+- Gate decryption using non-sensitive signals:
+  - Group registry flag (preferred): mark group metadata service_member=true (or capabilities includes "nip-service").
+The relay attempts MLS-first decrypt/dispatch ONLY for such groups.
+  - Optional event hint (deployment-specific): a generic, non-sensitive hint tag MAY be used; action types and profiles MUST NOT be exposed in 445 tags.
+- Roster/Policy integration: An admin-signed roster/policy stream (e.g., kind 450) MAY set/unset the service_member flag.
+The group registry SHOULD honor it immediately for gating.
+- Observability: Track decrypt_attempted/ok/err/skipped metrics by group.
+Never log plaintext; logs MUST remain redacted.

 Authorization (Normative)
 - The relay MUST verify: